School Attendance and Discipline (see data for this topic)

 - 2020 California Children's Report Card, Children Now

-- Attendance Playbook: Smart Solutions for Reducing Chronic Absenteeism, 2019, FutureEd & Attendance Works, Jordan, P.
+- Attendance Playbook: Smart Solutions for Reducing Chronic Absenteeism in the Covid Era, 2019, FutureEd & Attendance Works, Jordan, P.

 - Beyond Suspensions: Examining School Discipline Policies and Connections to the School-to-Prison Pipeline for Students of Color with Disabilities, 2019, U.S. Commission on Civil Rights

 - California ESSA Consolidated State Plan, 2019, California Dept. of Education

 - Chronic School Absenteeism and the Role of Adverse Childhood Experiences, 2017, Academic Pediatrics, Stempel, H., et al.

 - Cops and No Counselors: How the Lack of School Mental Health Staff Is Harming Students, 2019, American Civil Liberties Union, Whitaker, A., et al.

 - Educating the Whole Child: Improving School Climate to Support Student Success, 2018, Learning Policy Institute, Darling-Hammond, L., & Cook-Harvey, C. M.